WeblateOrg/weblate/docs/admin/install/docker.rst

 .. envvar:: WEB_WORKERS

-    Configure how many uWSGI workers should be executed.
+    Configure how many WSGI workers should be executed.

     It defaults to :envvar:`WEBLATE_WORKERS`.